HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \begin{itemize} \item[-] \textbf{Ortho-para deuterium fraction}.
-A 100\% orthodeuterium composition gives 7 \% higher CN intensity than the natural composition (67 \% ortho - 33\% para).
+A 100\% orthodeuterium composition gives 7 \% higher cold neutron intensity than the natural composition (67 \% ortho - 33\% para).
 It may therefore be beneficial to use a catalyzer to increase the fraction of orthodeuterium. \item[-] \textbf{Temperature effect}.
-A comparison of intensities was performed with scattering kernels at different temperatures, ranging from 19\,K to 23\,K, for a composition of (67\% ortho - 33\% para).
-The results indicate that the lower the temperature, the higher the intensity.
+A comparison of intensities was performed with scattering kernels at different temperatures, ranging from 19\,K to 23\,K, for a composition of (67\% ortho -- 33\% para).
+The results indicate that the lower the temperature, the higher the intensity, as expected.
 A temperature of 20\,K gives an intensity 7 \% higher than at 23\,K. It is therefore recommended to run at a temperature closer to 20\,K. \item[-] \textbf{Top premoderator thickness}.
-The top premoderator (i.e. the water layer between moderator and target) was found to have an ideal thickness of approximately 3\,cm. \item[-] \textbf{Bottom premoderator thickness}.
-The bottom premoderator (i.e. the water layer below the moderator, between moderator and reflector) has an ideal thickness of approximately 1\,cm. \item[-] \textbf{Radial premoderator thickness}.
-The radial premoderator should be 1\,cm thick.
-An interesting effect was observed, that there is a large (28\%) difference between having 1\,cm water layer, and having no layer at all.
-The reason for this effect may require further investigation. \item[-] \textbf{Size of emission window}.
+The top premoderator (i.e. the water layer between moderator and target) was found to have an ideal thickness of about 3\,cm. \item[-] \textbf{Side and bottom premoderator thickness}.
+The side and bottom premoderator (i.e. the water layer between moderator and reflector) has an ideal thickness of about 1\,cm.
+There is a large (20-30\%) difference between having a water layer, and having no layer at all.
+This effect is explained by Be reflector becoming semi-transparent to colder neutrons delivered by the \ce{LD_2} moderator. \item[-] \textbf{Size of emission window}.
 For a given, fixed moderator size, the intensity increases linearly with the height of the emission window opening, as expected. \item[-] \textbf{MgH$_2$ as side and bottom premoderator}.
-In the cylindical configuration considered, there is no gain in using a MgH$_2$ side and bottom layer instead of the water layer. \item[-] \textbf{Use of HD}.
-With the tests performed so far, little (if any) gain in intensity is observed using a small amount of hydrogen in the liquid deuterium. \item[-] \textbf{Intensity vs moderator size for a fixed 24$\times$24 cm$^2$ opening}.
-The general trend observed is that the intensity is increased with the moderator size. \item[-] \textbf{Reentrant hole}.
-A preliminary study of the effect of a reentrant hole on the intensity of a 10$\times$10 cm$^2$ emission window indicated strong increases, at the level of 30 \% in the intensity.
-A box-shaped reentrant hole was found a preferable option over the wedge-shaped reentrant hole after assessing the neutronic performance of both options. \item[-] \textbf{Be filter/reflector}.
+In the configuration considered, there is no gain in using a MgH$_2$ side and bottom layer instead of the water layer. \item[-] \textbf{Effect of HD}.
+With the tests performed, little (if any) gain in intensity was observed using a small amount of hydrogen in the liquid deuterium. \item[-] \textbf{Intensity vs moderator size for a fixed 24$\times$24 cm$^2$ opening}.
+The general trend observed is that the intensity is increasing with the moderator size. \item[-] \textbf{Reentrant hole}.
+A preliminary study of the effect of a reentrant hole on the intensity of a 10$\times$10 cm$^2$ emission window indicated a significant increase, at the level of 20-30 \% in the intensity.
+A box-shaped reentrant hole was found a preferable option over the wedge-shaped one after assessing the neutronic performance of both options. \item[-] \textbf{Be filter/reflector}.
 A first study of the effect of a Be filter/reflector on the intensity was performed.
-The study was done also with two openings.
-The first results, later investigated in more detail, indicate very promising gains, especially for the NNBAR experiment.
+The study was also done with two openings.
+The first results, later investigated in more detail, indicate very promising gains, on the order of 20-30 \% especially for the NNBAR experiment.

 \end{itemize}